A Closer Look: Exploring the False Claims Act

 Youth Mental Health First Aid is primarily designed for adults who regularly interact with young people.
 The course introduces common mental health challenges for youth, reviews typical adolescent development, and teaches a five-step action plan for how to help young people in both crisis and non-crisis situations.
 Topics covered include anxiety, depression, substance use, disorders in which psychosis may occur, disruptive behavior disorders (including Attention Deficit/Hyperactivity Disorder) and eating disorders..

 Wellness Recovery Action Plan (WRAP) Training

-Cardinal Innovations Healthcare will offer Wellness Recovery Action Plan Training (WRAP) in Charlotte, N.C., Burlington, N.C., Chapel Hill, N.C. and Henderson, N.C.
+Cardinal Innovations Healthcare will offer Wellness Recovery Action Plan Training (WRAP) on February 22-23 and March 12-16 in Burlington, N.C.

 WRAP is a self-designed prevention and wellness process that anyone can use to get well, stay well and create the life they want.
 It was developed in 1997 by a group of people who were searching for ways to overcome mental health issues and fulfill their life dreams and goals.

 The 16-hour WRAP training assists individuals in feeling prepared for and monitoring uncomfortable and distressing feelings and behaviors.
 It includes plans for responses from others when you cannot make decisions, take care of yourself or keep yourself safe.
 This program can be used by anyone who wants to create positive change in the way they feel, or increase their enjoyment of life.
 Open to the public.